By Eben van Tonder

 – best bacon on earth

 Refrigeration allowed the Harris brothers an important progression of the initial work they did by producing a sweet cure.
 It allowed the use of even less salt.
 The mildly salted, sweet-cured bacon was a huge success.
 Harris bacon was being exported to many parts of the world including most European countries, America, Australia, India, China, the Cape of Good Hope, and New Zealand.
 Some bacon was extra-cured and smoked for sending to hot climates.
-By the end of the century the Calne factories also supplied the principal Transatlantic, Pacific, and Far Eastern steamship lines.
-There was considerable competition by cheaper meat from America and the colonies, but by concentration on high-quality products the Harris Company survived this.
+By the end of the century, the Calne factories also supplied the principal Transatlantic, Pacific, and Far Eastern steamship lines.
+There was considerable competition by cheaper meat from America and the colonies, but by concentration on high-quality products, the Harris Company survived this.
 It was said in The British Journal of Commerce that in January 1889 Calne was ‘the chief seat of the bacon-curing industry of England’.
-At the end of the century it was claimed, possibly with some exaggeration, that Harris’s produced more bacon than any other four or five curers in England together.
+At the end of the century, it was claimed, possibly with some exaggeration, that Harris’s produced more bacon than any other four or five curers in England together.
 Between 2,000 and 3,000 pigs were slaughtered each week and over 200 workmen and 30 clerks were employed. (british-history)

-A major development took place when the dry cure was replaced with a wet cure, early in the 1900’s.
+A major development took place when the dry cure was replaced with a wet cure, late in the 1800s.
 (SB) The development that made it possible to produce high quality wet cured bacon was in the first place the invention of stitch pumping which involved pumping brine through a single needle brine injector directly into the meat, thus speeding up the process of diffusing the brine throughout the muscle.
 Stitch pumping was however first used in combination with dry-curing (The History of Curing).
 It is reported that Harris has used stitch pumping with their dry-curing process as early as 1843.
 (SB)

-In Denmark, during the 1800’s, a wet curing method was invented using a combination of stitch pumping and curing the meat in curing tanks with a cover brine.
-(Wilson, W, 2005: 219) Brine consisting of nitrate, salt and sugar was injected into the meat with a single needle attached to a hand pump (stitch pumping).
+In Denmark, during the 1800s, a wet curing method was invented using a combination of stitch pumping and curing the meat in curing tanks with a cover brine.
+(Wilson, W, 2005: 219) Brine consisting of nitrate, salt and sugar were injected into the meat with a single needle attached to a hand pump (stitch pumping).
 The meat was then placed in a mother brine mix consisting of old, used brine and new brine.
 The old brine contained the nitrate which was reduced through bacterial action into nitrite.
 It was the nitrite that was responsible for the quick curing of the meat.
 (The Mother Brine)

 Denmark was, as it is to this day, one of the largest exporters of pork and bacon to England.
 The wholesale involvement of the Danes in the English market made it inevitable that probably at least 50 years after the Danish invention, a bacon curer from Denmark must have found his way to Calne in Wiltshire and the Harris bacon factories.
 The tank-cured method, as it became known, was adopted by Harris and a true legend was born.